Create a datastore

 -

 If you select the Custom export policy, ensure you run discovery in vCenter for all objects.
-It’s recommended that you do not use this option.
+It’s recommended that you don't use this option.

 -